Ways to Give

 Fighting hunger with food.

-We make it easy to make food donations, which, in turn, go to feed hundreds of thousands of individuals.
+Your food donations go to feed hundreds of thousands of individuals in our service area.
 We partner with hundreds of hunger-relief agencies in the 10-county service area, distributing over 17 million pounds of food annually.
 Most of this food is donated from food manufacturers and retailers, through food drives, and by individual donors.

 Contacting Foodlink about a Food Drive

-To get started, please download the forms linked below.
+To get started, please download the form linked below.
 Filling out the form noted as the application is mandatory for all food drives, even if you have hosted one before.
 The forms also allow for you to receive a donor code, which is required if you wish to be acknowledged for your donation.
 (Please fill out the form in Adobe Reader and send a copy to us.)

 Food drive: Drop-off information